Thursday, August 15, 2024

 Which person just gave extra? (if give 50% of what you have)

 Compare & contrast the idea of all and extra.
-Everybody gave—but who gave all and who gave extra?
-(Had extra for themselves).
+Everybody gave—but who gave all and who gave extra (had extra for themselves)?
 How much does the rich person have left?
-(Count as a group)
+(Count as a group.)

 · Discuss a team game the group is familiar with that only has a certain number on the team (football, baseball, cricket).
 If we play this game, can everyone play?
 Can all the people in the group play this game?
 Or do we need some to sit out as extras?